 FUNDING AREAS: Health in New Mexico

-In a recent grant cycle to address policy and access needs for health equity, CAHF awarded four multiyear grants totaling $200,000, 15 small grants totaling $175,000, and 13 technical assistance grants totaling $100,000.
+CAHF addresses all aspects of health, including physical, mental, emotional, social, dental, environmental, economic, and spiritual.
+In a recent strategic plan, the foundation outlined its ideas for healthcare reform and its effects on local government and nonprofit sectors.
+In a past grant cycle to address policy and access needs for health equity, CAHF awarded four multiyear grants totaling $200,000, 15 small grants totaling $175,000, and 13 technical assistance grants totaling $100,000.
 It also awarded 14 Northern New Mexico Health Grants Group grants for Los Alamos, Rio Arriba, and northern Santa Fe counties totaling $150,000.
-These grants do not go to groups in the city of Santa Fe, but to the towns and pueblos north of the city.
-The yearly total overall was 46 grants totaling $625,000.
+Multiyear grants are for up to three years have gone to Generation Justice, Santa Fe Community College, and New Mexico Voices for Children.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)